jurfamul/CalcMatch/README.md

 Assets/ProjectFiles/Scenes which stores the bulk of the code specific to this project.

-Follow the link and click run game to start inporving your calculus skills. https://calcmatch.itch.io/calc-match
+Follow the link and click run game to start improving your calculus skills. https://calcmatch.itch.io/calc-match